 - Build the learning into your next step

 This approach was first articulated by Professor Saras Sarasvathy of the Darden School of Business, who studied successful serial entrepreneurs and discovered key similarities in how they navigated uncertainty.
 You’ll notice that the method is iterative rather a straight linear march.
-It requires having the big picture in mind (something that I know you excel at!), but not getting overwhelmed or rigid about how you are going to execute it.
+It requires having the big picture in mind, but not getting overwhelmed or rigid about how you are going to execute it.

 As you take your first step forward and keep iterating, you might find that you are moving in precisely the direction that you anticipated.
 Or you might find that something new is opening up that you could have never anticipated if you had pre-planned all of your moves.